-Given our working capital constraints during fiscal 2015 and the latter portion of fiscal 2014, we attempted to minimize cash commitments and expenditures for both internal and external research and development and general and administrative services to the greatest extent possible.
+Given our working capital constraints, we have attempted to minimize cash commitments and expenditures for both internal and external research and development and general and administrative services to the greatest extent possible.
 As a consequence, during our fiscal year ended March 31, 2015, Shawn Singh, our CEO, voluntarily elected to receive cash compensation equal to only 24% of his contractual salary.
-In addition, during fiscal 2015 each of Ralph Snodgrass, PhD, our President and CSO, and Jerrold Dotson, our CFO, voluntarily elected to receive only 52% and 62% of his contractual salary, respectively.
-Such unpaid compensation has been accrued for accounting purposes, but remains unpaid at the date of this Annual Report.
+In addition, during fiscal 2015, Ralph Snodgrass, PhD, our President and CSO, and Jerrold Dotson, our CFO, voluntarily elected to receive only 52% and 62% of his contractual salary, respectively.
+Such unpaid compensation has been accrued for accounting purposes, but, aside from a minimal partial repayment received by each executive during August 2015, a majority of the amounts owed remain unpaid at the date of this prospectus.
+Additionally, the conversion of substantial produces our cash requirement for debt service.